Bravea/Armstrong/backtrader.md

 * __Risk-Reward Ratio__.
 Ratio of potential risk and potential reward of Trading system.
 Higher is better.
 Calculated as the slope of equity line (expected annual return) divided by its standard error.

-* __Risk Reward Ratio: An ultimate tool for Success in Stock Market

 * __Ulcer Index__.
 A technical indicator that measures downside risk, in terms of both depth and duration of price declines.
 The Ulcer Index (UI) increases in value as the price moves farther away from a recent high, and falls as the price rises to new highs.
 Mathematically its is the Square root of sum of squared drawdowns divided by number of bars.
 Lower the value of Ulcer Index, better is your trading system.
 Find detailed calculation example for ulcer index [here](http://www.tangotools.com/ui/ui.htm).

 * __Sharpe Ratio of trades__.
 Measure of risk adjusted return of investment.
 Above 1.0 is good, more than 2.0 is very good.